danbev/learning-linux-kernel/README.md

 ### Program startup
-While our c programs have a main function that is considered the entry point, the realy entry point is specified by the linker, either via the `-e` flag or perhaps in the linkerscript. libc
+While our c programs have a main function that is considered the entry point, the real entry point is specified by the linker, either via the `-e` flag or perhaps in the linkerscript. libc
 ```console